Yaslen Clemente Rocks Insanely Tiny Daisy Dukes While Out At A Restaurant

 “You’re so gorgeous,” one fan wrote.

-“The way you look at that pasta,” another follower commented, followed by a heart eyes emoji.
+“The way you look at that pasta,” another follower commented, followed by a heart-eyes emoji.

 “Ooh pasta is life!
 Lord you’re so unbelievably stunning,” another fan remarked.